-Australian precious and base metal exploration company Antipa Minerals Limited (ASX:AZY) ("Antipa" or the "Company") provides an update on its 2014 Citadel Project exploration programme's first phase of drilling.
+Australian precious and base metal exploration company Antipa Minerals Limited (ASX:AZY) ("Antipa" or the "Company") provides the final update on its 2014 Citadel Project exploration programme's first phase of drilling.
+For further information see ASX announcements on the 29 May and the 16 June 2014.

-MMITM Soil Anomaly Drill Investigation:
+MMITM Soil Anomaly Drill Investigation